Twitter verification: Announcement

-On December 12, 2022, Twitter Blue was relaunched again with some changes, including an increased price of $11 for users who sign up through iOS devices to compensate for the 30% cut imposed by Apple.
-Twitter stated that only Twitter accounts older than 90 days and with a confirmed phone number are able to subscribe and Blue checkmarks are issued once Twitter reviews the account, and any changes to the profile "will result in the loss of the blue checkmark" until Twitter can review the account again.
-The "Official" labels were replaced with "gold" checkmarks for official businesses, which was reported to have a monthly fee of $1,000, and later, grey checkmarks for government accounts on Twitter.
 Accounts that had been verified through the previous system were renamed to "legacy verified", with Musk calling the previous system "corrupt and nonsensical" in a tweet, and stating the blue checkmarks on those accounts would be removed "in a few months".
-Musk claimed that the impersonation issue was resolved by manually reviewing all applications, but The Washington Post tech columnist Geoffrey A. Fowler was able to create an impersonation account of senator Ed Markey, which was promptly verified after subscribing to Twitter Blue and only suspended the account after Fowler's story was published.
+Musk claimed that the impersonation issue was resolved by manually reviewing all applications, but The Washington Post tech columnist Geoffrey A. Fowler was able to create an impersonation account of senator Ed Markey, which was promptly verified after subscribing to Twitter Blue and only suspended after Fowler's story was published.